-The following persons have been designated by the standby purchaser pursuant to the terms of the standby purchase agreement to serve as directors of Vericity following the completion of the offerings.
-See "-Corporate Governance-Overview of Our Board Structure."
+The following persons have been designated by the standby purchaser pursuant to the terms of the standby purchase agreement to serve as directors of Vericity following the completion of the offerings until the 2020 annual meeting of stockholders of Vericity.
+See "-Corporate Governance -Overview of Our Board Structure."